Articles and Trends hybrid office design Office Furniture Design Tips Office Furniture Trends

 When approaching the sound solution, bear in mind there are two types of soundproofing to consider: sound reduction and sound absorption.
 Sound reduction stops noise from entering the building and sound absorption stops noise from reverberating around a space.
 To determine what your building needs, you’ll want to conduct a thorough sound audit, which includes talking to employees about which sounds create the most distractions for them throughout the workday.
 You can then determine what kinds of sounds need to be addressed first and work from there.

-• Wall and Ceiling Panels: Wall and ceiling panels help with sound absorption.
-Whatever outside noise comes through your walls, windows, and doors and whatever noise is generated inside your office will be mitigated by these.
+Wall and ceiling panels help with sound absorption.
+Whatever outside noise comes through your walls, windows, and doors, and whatever noise is generated inside your office will be mitigated by these.
 Great options are available today and your office space’s look can be enhanced, rather than hindered, by smart design choices.

-• Greenery: From a living wall to a few hanging ferns, plants help absorb noise while making the office a more pleasant place to be.
+From a living wall to a few hanging ferns, plants help absorb noise and soundproof a space while making the office a more pleasant place to be.
 Plus, plants clean the air, are shown to help with office stress, and lead to more productivity.
 “The presence of green leafy plants has also been linked to enhanced creative thinking,” says Sally Augustin, Ph.D. in Psychology Today.

-• White Noise: White noise is the production of audio frequencies over the entire range of human hearing.
+White noise is the production of audio frequencies over the entire range of human hearing.
 Because of this, it’s capable of covering up sounds that detract from productivity.
 Adding white noise machines to shared spaces means fewer employees will have earbuds in as a way to dull disturbing sounds around them.
+This article from Calm talks about white noise and the benefits it can have in minimizing distractions.
+Although it’s talked about as an equalizer for distraction-free sleep, the idea is the same.

 Having conversations with staff, looking for solutions, and taking steps to eliminate noise distractions will go a long way when trying to increase productivity and employee satisfaction.
 Though it won’t fix all the flaws in the open office, it will silence one of the biggest complaints.